esl/MongoosePush/guides/test.md

 # Now we can just run tests
 MIX_ENV=integration mix test

 # Optionally we can shut the mocks down.
-If you want to rerun tests, you may skip this step do that
+If you want to rerun tests, you may skip this step.
+To do that
 # you don't need to re-invoke `mix test.env.up`.
 Mocks are being reset by each test separately,
 # so you don't need to worry about their state.
 MIX_ENV=integration mix test.env.down